ier/dotfiles/docs/til.md

 ### Arch
 1. Download iso-file from `https://geo.mirror.pkgbuild.com/iso/`
 2. Find out which drive letter your usb-stick has: `sudo fdisk -l`.
 3. Where [drive letter] is the letter of your removable device.
-Please note that it is the device (e.g. /dev/sdb), and not the partition number (e.g. /dev/sdb1). `sudo dd bs=4M if=/home/ier/Downloads/archlinux-2024.04.01-x86_64.iso of=/dev/sdb conv=fsync oflag=direct status=progress`
+Please note that it is the device (e.g. /dev/sdb), and not the partition number (e.g. /dev/sdb1). `sudo dd bs=4M if=/home/ier/Downloads/archlinux-2024.04.01-x86_64.iso of=/dev/sdb conv=fsync oflag=direct status=progress && sync`

 ## Create a swap file
 1. `df -h`